 What Beans Are Used In Cuban Coffee?

 Cuban coffee is usually a mix of Arabica and Robusta beans.
 The Arabica beans bring in smooth and balanced tastes, while the Robusta beans contribute to making the coffee richer and deeper.
-This blend gives Cuban coffee its distinctive taste that is made by Cuban coffee makers.
+This blend gives Cuban coffee its distinctive taste that is made by Cuban coffee makers and served it in k cups.

 What Makes Cuban Coffee Beans Different?